Texture is full of variance. It has pattern, color, material, and weight.

 Texture of fabric weave in clothing, jewelry settings, or skin care products may irritate some.
 Hugging, holding hands, and primary contact mechanisms at work is a different purview of texture but still holds that initial sensation, touch.
 Designers may use texture on their products or interiors to evoke emotion.

 Texture may cause a state of defensiveness that elicits stress and anxious behaviors.

-The wrong texture may cause irritability or inappropriate workplace behaviors.
-A frequent coping mechanism may be to withdraw socially.
+Texture may cause irritability or inappropriate workplace behaviors.
+One frequent coping mechanism is to withdraw socially.

 Two good baseline questions to ask are: what one texture brings comfort?
 What textures are avoided?